thiagoscarelli/thiagoscarelli.github.io/_pages/index.md

 layout: default
 permalink: index.html
 narrow: true
-title: Home
+title: About me
 show_title: false
 show_profile: true
 ---

-I'm a Ph.D. student at Paris School of Economics (PSE).

-My current research focuses on the occupational choices of workers under liquidity constraints in developing countries.
-[The most recent version of my working papers can be found here.]({{ site.baseurl}}{% link _pages/research.md %})

-Comments and questions are welcome at thiago.scarelli [at] psemail.eu
+#### About me

 <hr>

+I'm a Ph.D. student at Paris School of Economics (PSE), working on labor, behavior and development topics.

+My current research focuses on occupational choices under liquidity constraints in developing countries.
+[The most recent version of my working papers can be found here]({{ site.baseurl}}{% link _pages/research.md %}).
+My CV is available upon request.

+Comments and questions are welcome at <em>thiago.scarelli [at] psemail.eu</em>.

 <!---
 ## Recent Posts